mmguinness/portfolio/architecture.md

 permalink: /arch-portfolio/
 ---

-Before moving into software development, I would make my portfolio with paper, as a little bound booklet.
-Below I have taken my previous architecture portfolio, a selection of professional and student projects, and re-presented it for online viewing using simple HTML and CSS styling.
+Before moving into software development, I would make my portfolio with paper, as a bound booklet.
+Below I have taken my previous architecture portfolio, a selection of professional and student projects, and applied simple styling in CSS.

 <body>